ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 *  [[Toby Bartels]]:  Added some illustrations to [[simplicial set]], based on those at [[cubical set]], as requested by an [[InterestedAnonymousCoward]].

-* [[Zoran ?koda]] created [[microbundle]].
+* [[Zoran Škoda]] created [[microbundle]].
 Note that classical references do not mention morphisms, just isomorphisms or equivalences of microbundles.
 Did anybody notice my update downstairs on the issue of export_html (answer to Urs/Toby answers) ?
 I suggested that once a week an export_html be posted as a file to be downloaded which is not up-to-date with a warning, as I think (maybe I should be corrected) that Jacques stopped serving export_html because of long generation/compilation time, while static file and new cimpilation once a week will do less harm.
 And leave generation of export_markup as it is, up-to-date.

 ## 2009-07-11